dblanding/diy-ROS-robot/README.md

 * Path Planning to find the best route from initial pose to goal pose.

 ### Configuring ROS on the Raspi4
-The robo_nav folder contains all the code that goes in raspi4's catkin_ws/src directory.
+The `robo_nav` folder contains all the code that goes in raspi4's catkin_ws/src directory.
 And there really isn't very much there.
 Just some launch files, parameters, and maps.

+[Here](setup-operate/ubuntu-install.md) are the details of the setup and configuration of the raspi4 computer.

-To operate the robot, refer to the [operating instructions](operate-robot/operate-robot.md).
+To operate the robot, refer to these [operating instructions](setup-operate/operate-robot.md).
 ### DIY robot makes its maiden voyage
 On 11/27/21, the DIY robot made its first trip under the control of the ROS Navigation Stack.
 It wasn't a very smooth or efficient looking route but the robot managed to complete its first trip to a goal pose specified in RVIZ.